dlindem/zotwb/README.md

 # ZotWb
  **A python app for LODifying bibliographical data, involving Zotero, Wikibase, and Wikidata**

+This work is being supported by a [WMF Rapid Grant](https://meta.wikimedia.org/wiki/Grants:Programs/Wikimedia_Community_Fund/Rapid_Fund/Zotero_to_Wikibase_bibliographical_data_export_app_(ID:_22209513)).

 This tool exports records in a Zotero group library to a custom Wikibase, prepares datasets to be sent to OpenRefine, and feeds OpenRefine reconciliaton results back to the Wikibase.
 Wikidata is envolved in the entity reconciliation.

-The following are represented by default using 'item statements' (object properties), so that further steps for LOD-ification are not needed:
-* Bibliographical item type
-* Publication language
+It contains a range of functions for interaction with any Zotero group library and any Wikibase instance; some of them are potentially useful for any Zotero groups user (item batch edit, tag delete), and for any Wikibase user (Wikidata properties alignment, Import (cloning) of Wikidata entities).

+**Zotero records are processed in the following way:**

+The Zotero item type (e.g. 'book section' or 'journal article') and the publication language are by default LODified (i.e., represented as ontology items, not literals).
+Missing or unmapped language values are fixed on the fly by the user.

-Creator names, or any 'string' (literal string value) property you specify are prepared for entity reconciliation using OpenRefine.
+Creator names, or any 'string' property you specify are prepared for entity reconciliation using OpenRefine.
 Reconciliation results from Wikidata and/or from your own Wikibase (that makes sense if the entities you want to find already exist on your Wikibase) are accepted for re-feeding your Wikibase.

 Identifiers (the Zotero Item ID, ISBN, ISSN, OCLC, and what you specify that my occur in the EXTRA field) are normalized and linked using 'external-id' properties.